 If symbol information is present in the absolute file, it is loaded along with the absolute file (unless you use the nosymbols option).
-Both global symbols and symbols that are local to a program module can be displayed.
+Both global symbols and local program module symbols can be displayed.

 Long symbol names can be truncated in the symbols display; however, you can increase the width of the symbols display by starting the interface with more columns (refer to the "Setting X Resources" chapter).
 This section describes how to: